hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-feeding-status-intro.md

 **Each Observation must have:**

 1.  a status
-1.  a SNOMED code which tells you what was recorded and is taken from the “LOINC Code” & "SNOMED CT" columns respectively in the table below.
+1.  a SNOMED code which tells you what was recorded
-1.  a subject (Patient)
+1.  a subject ([Patient])
 1.  a time indicating when the details was recorded
 1.	a performer detailing who has recorded the details.
 1.  a CodableConcept representation of the feeding status reported.
 Applicable types are defined in the ValueSet: http://hl7.org/fhir/ValueSet/newborn-feeding-status